cluesurf/base.tree/readme.md

 You typically won't use `wolf.link` directly, you should use [`base.link`](https://github.com/tunebond/base.link) (still much a work in progress) for writing your daily code.
 The `base.link` project is the burgeoning entrypoint for doing stuff with link text.

+The tests in `wolf.link` are testing our implementations of basic programming data types and functions against runtime environments like JavaScript and Rust.

 ### Relationships

 |                                                                   specification                                                                    |                                                                   implementation                                                                   | description                                                                                                                        |